 Uddhav calls Shah political heir of Ahmad Shah Abdali, accuses BJP of indulging in ‘power jihad’

-Earlier on July 21, Shah during his Pune visit had attacked the Sena (UBT) chief, saying, “Uddhav Thackeray is the leader of Aurangzeb Fan Club”
+Thackeray accused the BJP, a former ally, of orchestrating splits in political parties, notably the Shiv Sena and the Nationalist Congress Party (NCP)

-Shiv Sena (Uddhav Balasaheb Thackeray) chief Uddhav Thackeray on Saturday accused the Bharatiya Janata Party (BJP) of engaging in “power jihad” by destabilising political parties to remain in power.
+PUNE: Shiv Sena (UBT) chief Uddhav Thackeray on Saturday accused the Bharatiya Janata Party (BJP) of engaging in “power jihad” by destabilising political parties to remain in power.
 Thackeray was speaking in Pune as a part of the party’s meet ahead of the crucial assembly polls likely to be held in October this year.

-Responding to Union minister Amit Shah’s remark labelling him as the head of the “Aurangzeb Fan Club”, Thackeray claimed that Shah is a “political heir” of Ahmad Shah Abdali, the Afghan ruler who defeated the Marathas in the battle of Panipat.
+Responding to union home minister Amit Shah’s July 21 remark labelling him as the leader of the “Aurangzeb Fan Club”, Thackeray called Shah a “political heir” of Ahmad Shah Abdali, the Afghan ruler who defeated the Marathas in the battle of Panipat.

-Earlier on July 21, Shah during his Pune visit had attacked the Sena (UBT) chief, saying, “Uddhav Thackeray is the leader of Aurangzeb Fan Club.”

 Thackeray accused the BJP, a former ally, of orchestrating splits in political parties, notably the Shiv Sena and the Nationalist Congress Party (NCP).
 Referring to a letter from the former Rashtriya Swayamsevak Sangh (RSS) chief Balasaheb Deoras to former Prime Minister Indira Gandhi, Thackeray pointed out that Deoras emphasised no hatred toward Muslims or non-Hindus and upheld secularism as a valued Hindu trait.
 Thackeray questioned whether this form of Hindutva was unacceptable to Shah.